suxuekun/libpyiotcloud/README.md

 In this use-case, the device only sends the data when queried.

-Comparable IoT platforms for our use-case of remote device access and control include the IoT platforms of TP-Link (with Kasa mobile application) for TPLink smart bulbs/smart plugs, and Xiaomi (YeeLight mobile app) for Xiaomi's smart smart bulbs/smart plugs.
+Comparable IoT platforms for our use-case of remote device access and control include the IoT platforms of

+    - TP-Link (with Kasa mobile application) for TPLink smart bulbs/smart plugs, and
+    -  Xiaomi (YeeLight mobile app) for Xiaomi's smart smart bulbs/smart plugs.

-However, these IoT platforms are tied up to their smart devices and IoT products.
+However, these IoT platforms are tied up to their smart devices.
 Our IoT platform is generic for all smart devices and IoT devices that can be build on top of any MCU, but primarily using our in-house FT9XX MCUs.